Saikiran0432/Instahyre_Job_Analysis/README.md

 - Created a visuvalizations which will help to generate a insights
 - Provided appropriate slicers which will allow the user to extract the required information
 - Used clear and concise data labels to provide additional context for data points
+# Conclusion
+  In summary, the project describes the employee count in different companies, jobs available in different locations, the skills required for jobs